 Moreover, this common multiple relationship is only approximate - 223 lunations and 242 (ascending) node passages do not take the same number of days.
 Thus after one Saros cycle the Moon is not at the same position with respect to the nodes.
 The result is that each Saros will progress from (non-central) partial eclipses to central eclipses, then to partial eclipses again until the Moon is off a node by so much that eclipses cease to occur (i.e. the Saros ends).
 This whole process takes about 1300 years, and a Saros series has about 72 members.
 [Back to top]

 Four of the 71 solar eclipses in Saros 136.
 Note that Hong Kong got pretty decent partial eclipses in both 1955 and 2009 - a separation of 3 Saros cycles (The actual date separation is 54 years 32 days because of extra leap years during that period).

-Saros are numbered according to the date on which the "middle" eclipse of that series occurs (i.e. the eclipse that is closest to the ascending/descending node, or equivalently the eclipse in which the lunar shadow axis is closest to the Earth's centre), not based on the date that the Saros starts.
-The following table shows a few consecutive Saros series (I used solar eclipses below):
+Saros are numbered according to the date on which the "middle" eclipse of that series occurs (i.e. the eclipse that is the closest to the ascending/descending node, or equivalently the eclipse in which the lunar shadow axis is closest to the Earth's centre), not based on the date that the Saros starts.
+The following table displays some information for a few consecutive (solar eclipse) Saros series:

 Date of middle eclipse

 For solar eclipses, eclipses from odd-numbered Saroses occur at the ascending node, and they migrate from the north pole to the south pole in their "lives"; those from even-numbered Saroses occur at the descending node and migrate from the south to the north.